Hearing Preparation Guide

 The Tribunal uses Zoom to conduct all hearings.
-The Zoom feed is live streamed for the public through an unlisted YouTube link.
-We use Microsoft Teams to display documents and evidence.
-The documents and evidence viewed on Teams are not displayed to the public on the livestream.
+The Zoom feed is also live streamed for the public on our streaming page.

-Two weeks before the hearing, we will send you links to both the Zoom and Microsoft Teams meetings.
-You should log into both Zoom and Teams at least 15 minutes before the start time of the hearing.
+Two weeks before the hearing, we will send you the link to the Zoom meeting.
+You should log into Zoom at least 15 minutes before the start time of the hearing.
 If you would like a technical rehearsal before the hearing, please contact the Tribunal Office.
 Information regarding day of hearing technical support will be provided when you receive the Zoom link.

 No one other than the hearing support technician and court reporters may record the hearing without the Tribunal’s authorization.
 See s.
 29 of the Statutory Powers Procedure Act.

 Under Rule 1.5.2 of the Tribunal Rules of Procedure and the Practice Direction on the Format of Documents, all documents filed with the Tribunal should be in an electronic format and identified in accordance with the appropriate naming conventions.
 You can file documents in advance of the hearing with the Tribunal Office or during the hearing with leave of the panel.
 You must deliver all communications to the other participants, either before you file them with the Tribunal or by copying the other participants on your email to the Tribunal.
 If you deliver them first, please also file a confirmation of delivery form.

 The best way to file documents in advance is by email or secure file transfer.
 Send the documents or the file transfer link to the Tribunal at firstname.lastname@example.org.
 You may also use another method directed or permitted by the Tribunal or agreed to by the recipient to deliver or file documents.
 Participants will have access to a SharePoint folder on the day of the hearing to provide documents to the hearing support technician, who will share them with all participants.
 Details are below.